dhcgn/go-mqtt-dispatcher/README.md

 - Works with any MQTT-capable device as data source
 - Data can also be fetched via HTTP in a set interval

+Nice to have features:

+- Support of color functions depending on the value
+- Support of icons stored on the device

 Ideal for:

 - Converting raw sensor data to human-readable formats